The Left Hand of Darkness: Background

-Le Guin's father Alfred Louis Kroeber was an anthropologist, and the experience that this gave Le Guin influenced all of her works.
+Le Guin's father Alfred Louis Kroeber and mother Theodora Kroeber were scholars, and exposure to their anthropological work considerably influenced Le Guin's writing.
 The protagonists of many of Le Guin's novels, such as The Left Hand of Darkness and Rocannon's World, are also anthropologists or social investigators of some kind.
 Le Guin used the term Ekumen for her fictional alliance of worlds, a term coined by her father, who derived it from the Greek oikoumene to refer to Eurasian cultures that shared a common origin.

 Le Guin's interest in Taoism influenced much of her science fiction work.
 According to academic Douglas Barbour, the fiction of the Hainish universe (the setting for several of Le Guin's works) contain a theme of balance between light and darkness, a central theme of Taoism.
 She was also influenced by her early interest in mythology, and her exposure to cultural diversity as a child.
 Her protagonists are frequently interested in the cultures they are investigating, and are motivated to preserve them rather than conquer them.
 Authors who influenced Le Guin include Victor Hugo, Leo Tolstoy, Virginia Woolf, Italo Calvino, and Lao Tzu.

 Le Guin identified with feminism, and was interested in non-violence and ecological awareness.
 She participated in demonstrations against the Vietnam War and nuclear weapons.
 These sympathies can be seen in several of her works of fiction, including those in the Hainish universe.
 The novels of the Hainish cycle frequently explore the effects of differing social and political systems, although according to lecturer Suzanne Reid, Le Guin displayed a preference for a "society that governs by consensus, a communal cooperation without external government".
 Her fiction also frequently challenges accepted depictions of race and gender.